melisacar/go-rest-api/README.md

-# Builidng RESTful APIs with Go
+# Building RESTful APIs with Go

 This guide demonstrates how to build a series of RESTful APIs using the [Echo](https://echo.labstack.com/) web framework in Go.
 We cover: